varnish/varnish-wiki/source/content/tutorials/wordpress/wp_step_by_step.rst

   /etc/apache2/ports.conf

 and any files under

 .. code-block:: bash

   /etc/apache2/sites-enabled/

+These changes make sure that Apache now uses port 8080 to serve your WordPress site as we will need Varnish to take over the HTTP content serving to all web clients which normally is done from port 80.

 5. Serve from Varnish
 ---------------------

-**new changes included** in the :ref:`Varnish Tutorial <varnish>`
+In order to get content served from Varnish you will need to make a few changes which are documented throughoutly in the :ref:`Varnish Tutorial <varnish>` in this wiki.
+Please make sure you have that covered.

 6. Set the backend
 ------------------

 Varnish uses the concept of backend or origin server to define where it should retrieve the content from if it’s not persistent in its cache.
-In this case we will be using the Apache location that we defined in Step 4.
+In this case we will be using the Apache location that we defined in Step 4 as the backend..
 Edit /etc/varnish/default.vcl with a text editor and ensure the following is present.

 .. literalinclude:: /content/examples/default_vcl.vcl